AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-09-iceberg-large-scale-optimization.md

 ```scala
 .option("partial-progress.enabled", "true")
 ```
-This allows successfully compacted partitions to commit, even if others fail—making retries cheaper and safer.
+This allows successfully compacted partitions to commit, even if others fail, making retries cheaper and safer.

 In Flink, this is handled more granularly via stateful streaming checkpointing.